ibadetazemi/Statistical-Modelling-Project-/README.md

 Tasks:

 1.)
-Choose a city covered by the CityBikes API and retrieve all available bike stations in that city.
-2.)
-For each bike station, use the API to call the latitude, longitude and number of bikes.
-Parse the JSON object into a Pandas dataframe.
-3.)
-Complete the city_bikes.ipynb notebook to demonstrate how you executed the tasks above.
+I had chose New York City as my city of choice and had retrieved all available bike stations in that city 2.)
+I had used the API to call the latitude, longitude and number of bikes for each bike station.
+    Then I had parsed my JSON response into a Pandas dataframe which I had also converted to CSV

 Part 2: Connecting to Foursquare and Yelp APIs

 Tasks:

 1.)
-Connect to the Foursquare API Connect to the Yelp API.
+I had connected to the Foursquare API + Yelp API.
 2.)
-For each of the bike stations in Part 1, query both APIs to retrieve information for the following in that location: Restaurants or bars Various POIs (points of interest) of your choice 3.)
-Create a DataFrame for the Yelp results and Foursquare results.
+For each of the bike stations in Part 1, I had queried both APIs to retrieve information for Restaurants 3.)
+Next I had created a DataFrame for the Yelp results and Foursquare results.
 4.)
-Compare the quality of the Yelp and Foursquare API.
-For your location, which API gives you the most complete information/better coverage?
-5.)
-Complete the yelp_foursquare_EDA.ipynb notebook to demonstrate how you executed the tasks above.
+I prefered Yelp API as it allows customization and was easy to use

 Part 3: Joining Data

 Tasks:

 1.)
-Join the data from Part 1 with the data from Part 2 to create a new dataframe.
-2.)
-Use data visualization to explore the data.
-3.)
-Create your own SQLite database and store the data you've collected on the POIs.
-4.)
-Validate your data.
-5.)
-Complete the joining_data.ipynb notebook to demonstrate how you executed the tasks above.
+I had joined the data from Part 1 with the data from Part 2 to create a new dataframe and had also converted to csv 2.)
+I had then started cleaning data + EDA visualizations 3.)
+I had created my own SQLite database and stored the data I had collected 4.)
+I had also validated my data.

+Part 4: Building a Model

+Tasks:

+1.)
+I had build a regression model that resembles a relationship with the number of bikes and POI(restaurants) characteristics

 # EDA Visualisations: